seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 I shall take it, sir: we have used our throats in Egypt.

 **MENAS**
-Come, let’s away.
+Come, let's away.

 *Exeunt*

 ### SCENE VII.
-On board POMPEY’s galley, off Misenum.
+On board POMPEY's galley, off Misenum.

 *Music plays.
 Enter two or three Servants with a banquet*

 **First Servant**
-Here they’ll be, man.
-Some o’ their plants are
+Here they'll be, man.
+Some o' their plants are
-ill-rooted already: the least wind i’ the world
+ill-rooted already: the least wind i' the world
 will blow them down.

 **Second Servant**